AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 # Configure delivery settings {#del-settings}

+>[!CONTEXTUALHELP]
+>id="acw_sms_delivery_settings"
+>title="SMS delivery settings"
+>abstract="SMS delivery parameters are technical settings which apply to your SMS delivery.
+You can define the sender address, service parameters, transmission mode, and more.
+These options are restricted to expert users only."

 Delivery settings are **technical delivery parameters** that are defined in the delivery template.
 They can be overloaded for each delivery.
 These settings are available from the **Settings** button available when editing a delivery or a delivery template.

 >[!CAUTION]